quiltdata/t4/UserDocs.md

 Creates a snapshot of the T4 object at `path` with commit message `message`.

 #### `helium.list_snapshots(bucket, contains=None)`
-Lists all snapshots in a T4 bucket.
+Lists all snapshots in a T4 `bucket`.
 Output consists of path, hash, timestamp, and message. `contains` is an optional parameter that limits the results to only snapshots that contain the specified prefix.

-#### `helium.diff(srchash, desthash)`
+#### `helium.diff(bucket, srchash, desthash)`
-Lists differences between two T4 objects: one object with snapshot `srchash` , and one object with snapshot `desthash`.
+Lists differences between two objects in a `bucket`: one object with snapshot `srchash` , and one object with snapshot `desthash`.

+The `bucket` may not contain a terminating `/` (temporary limitation).

 If the `srchash` and `desthash` are snapshots of the same object, this is effectively a piece of a particular object's history.

-If the `srchash` and `desthash` are snapshots of different objects which overlap, this is effectively the difference between two snapshots.
+If the `srchash` and `desthash` are snapshots of different objects, this is effectively the difference between two snapshots.

-If the `srchash` and `desthash` are snapshots of different objects which do not overlap, this command doesn't make any sense, and you will get an error.

 Either of `srchash` or `desthash` may have the value `"latest"`.
 In this case, the `srchash` or `desthash` wil be compared against the *current* T4 object.
 This will include changes which have not yet been snapshotted.